 For something life threatening - severe bleeding, breathing difficulties or chest pains - please dial 999.

 GP surgeries are still open

-If you experience an increase in symptoms, you may wish to contact your General Practitioner for review and advice.
+If you experience an increase in pain, you should in the first instance contact your General Practitioner for review and advice.